dacurry-tns/deploying-apereo-cas/pages/high-avail/service-registry/update-the-server-configuration.md

 ---
 title: Update the server configuration
-last_updated: December 21, 2017
+last_updated: October 11, 2018
 sidebar: main_sidebar
 permalink: high-avail_service-registry_update-the-server-configuration.html
 summary:
 ---

 Enabling the MongoDB service registry requires updating a dependency in the project object model, rebuilding the server, and updating configuration properties.
-The same steps must be performed on the services management webapp, which also works with the service registry.
+The same steps must be performed on the management webapp, which also works with the service registry.

 ## Update the dependency in the project model

-As with all other features of the CAS server (and the services management webapp), the MongoDB service registry is enabled by adding a new dependency to the project object model (`pom.xml`).
+As with all other features of the CAS server (and the management webapp), the MongoDB service registry is enabled by adding a new dependency to the project object model (`pom.xml`).
 But this time we are actually replacing one feature (the JSON service registry) with another, so rather than adding a new dependency to the list, we will update one in place.

 ### CAS server